apache/flink/docs/scala_api_guide.md

 ex.executePlan(plan);
 ```

-The IP address and the port of the Stratosphere job manager depend on your
+The IP address and the port of the Flink job manager depend on your
 setup.
 Have a look at [cluster quickstart](/quickstart/setup.html) for a quick
 guide about how to set up a cluster.
 The default cluster port is 6123, so
 if you run a job manger on your local computer you can give this and "localhost"